 Not only is the scenery of this trek beautiful and peaceful, but you’ll also see some wildlife along the way!
 Keep an eye out for baboons, monkeys, colorful birds and antelope as you trek.

 The Golden Gate Highlands National Park is the perfect spot for hikers who want a more relaxing and casual hiking experience.
-This national park showcases South Africa’s natural beauty perfectly.
+Situated in the Maluti Mountains of the north eastern Free State, this national park showcases South Africa’s natural beauty perfectly.

 There are a number of different day hikes to choose from so you can spend some time in the area and explore the various landmarks of the park in your own time.